 - Focus on increasing brand awareness/recall, rather than sales alone.

-Perhaps that’s why a lot of smaller ecommerce brands remain wary of this promo strategy.
-If you are on the cautious, but curious side in 2020, here’s a good option for you — run a micro-influencer holiday campaign.
+If you are on the cautious, but curious side, here’s a good option for you — run a micro-influencer holiday campaign.

-Over 88% of shopping carts get abandoned across all sales categories.
-During the holiday season, e-tailers can expect this number to go even higher as consumers hunt for deals, shop around, or altogether forget about their earlier intention to shop with your brand.
+During the holiday season, retailers can expect cart abandonment to rise as consumers hunt for deals, shop around, or altogether forget about their earlier intention to shop with your brand.

 Get back on their shopping radar by sending a quick email reminder to complete their purchase.
-And since it’s the holiday season, sprinkle it with some extra topping.
+And since it’s the holiday season, sprinkle it with a little extra joy.

 Pitch or Ditch?
 How to Know Which Tactic Can Actually Increase Your Sales

-Throwing in extra cash in TikTok marketing (that’s oh-so-hot right now) won’t make sense if your primary buyers are older Millennials and Gen X types.
+Throwing in extra cash in TikTok marketing won’t make sense if your primary buyers are older Gen X or Boomers.
 Use your historical data to drive your decision for this year’s campaign.
 Specifically, try to gauge: